 Research in Media and Communication Studies

-Media and Communications has been been taught at Uppsala University for well over 50 years and for well over a decade it has been part of a thriving and constantly growing Department of Informatics and Media located within UU Faculty of Social Sciences.
+Media and Communications has been been taught at Uppsala University for well over 50 years while since the early 2010s we have been part of a thriving and constantly growing, interdisciplinary Department of Informatics and Media located within the UU Faculty of Social Sciences.

-The current UU Media and Communications concentration is a dynamic as well as a diverse research environment which also underpins Sweden’s continuously largest education programme in Media & Communication Studies.
-Our concentration currently includes over 20 nationally and internationally active junior and senior researchers – in addition to several active PhD students – whose work is linked by the interdisciplinary exploration and critique of a variety of types of communication and mediation as parts of wider social challenges and currents studies across an array of social practices and global and local contexts.
+The current UU Media and Communications concentration is a dynamic as well as a diverse research environment which underpins Sweden’s continuously largest education programme in Media & Communication Studies.
+Our concentration currently includes nearly 20 nationally and internationally active junior and senior researchers and active PhD students.
+Their work is linked by the interdisciplinary exploration and critique of a variety of types of communication and mediation as parts of wider social challenges and currents studies across an array of social practices and global and local contexts.
 Our work is both strongly theory-driven as well as empirically based in addition to being profoundly practice-oriented.

-Our group represents and applies a large variety of both philosophical/theoretical and empirical traditions in critical media, communication, discourse and journalism studies as well as in the wider social theory and research.
-We are internationally leading and widely recognised in such well-established research traditions as critical discourse studies (language and discourse of populism, illiberalism, neoliberalism and uncivility, and of wider political and public communication), in such rapidly growing fields as existential media studies (of e.g. automation and digitalization of lifeworlds) while we also have a strong profile in journalism studies (journalism & media accountability, fake news, journalistic practice), critical media research (media criticism, media institutions, policy & regulation), media and development, or in strategic, organizational and other variants of public communication (communication in organizations/institutions, communication in/and cultural practice, digital institutionalism, digital & public diplomacy, food communication).
+Our group represents and applies a large variety of internationally leading, critical approaches to media and communication and both philosophical/theoretical and empirical traditions in critical media, communication, discourse and journalism studies.
+We work in such well-established research traditions as critical discourse studies (of mediated language and discourse of populism, illiberalism, neoliberalism and uncivility, and of wider political and public communication), journalism studies (journalism & media accountability, fake news, journalistic practice), critical media research (existential media studies, media criticism, media institutions, policy & regulation), media and development, or in strategic, organizational and other variants of public communication (communication in organizations/institutions, communication in/and cultural practice, digital institutionalism, digital & public diplomacy, food communication).

 Dr Ylva Ekström